scroogeT/TauraiDapp/readMe.md

 # Taurai Decentralised Chat

-Taurai, which roughly translates to "now you can talk" in Shona language is a decentralised chat application based on Ionic Angular and GunJS.
+Taurai, which roughly translates to "you can talk" in Shona language is a decentralised chat application based on Ionic Angular and GunJS.

 ## How to use